viveknair/aicommits/README.md

 vaicommits --generate <i> # or -g <i>
 ```

+#### Customizing the number of tokens

+You can customize the maximum length of the generated commit message by using the `--max-length` flag followed by the desired character count:

 > Warning: this uses more tokens, meaning it costs more.

 #### Generating Conventional Commits